z-katas/certifiable-kata/README.md

 ![Test2 case study](/assets/test2c2.png "Test2 case study")

+### Generate certification questions as per new trends use case

-### **HMW automate the identification of emerging software architecture trends and generate expert-level certification questions to assist architects in updating the certification database efficiently?**
+**HMW automate the identification of emerging software architecture trends and generate expert-level certification questions to assist architects in updating the certification database efficiently?**

 Refer [**detailed design details**](usecases/hmw-ai-content-updates.md) of this usecase